Ephraim-usc/egrm/README.md

 -   OUTPUT.grm.id, which contains dummy ids for the samples.

--   OUTPUT_var(.grm.bin/.grm.N.bin/.grm.id), for the varGRM matrix, if the --var option is selected.
+-   OUTPUT_var(.grm.bin/.grm.N.bin/.grm.id), for the varGRM matrix, if the --var option is selected;

-If If output-format is set to `numpy`, he output will be two (or three, if using --var option) files in numpy NPY format:
+If If output-format is set to `numpy`, the output will be two (or three, if using --var option) files in numpy NPY format:

 -   OUTPUT.npy, which contains the eGRM matrix;